 One of the more significant advancements in elderly care technology is a variety of devices that provide cognitive assistance.
 Computer programs engage seniors and help improve cognitive abilities.
 Examples include games designed to help maintain the memories of seniors with Alzheimer’s disease or various forms of dementia.
 Smart devices, such as the Amazon Echo Dot, can keep track of medications, appointments, and other details to give the needed mental care and assistance to seniors living independently in their homes.

 Interpersonal engagement is vital for seniors but is more difficult for older adults whose families live far away and seniors with transportation difficulties.
 Many technological advancements have addressed this issue and are helping seniors stay connected with friends and loved ones.

-Technology available through industry leaders helps lessen the caregiving burden on family members and helps caregivers create a supportive and safe environment in which seniors can thrive.
-These new devices are helpful to seniors who want to stay at home, and also provide some peace of mind to family members who either act as caregivers themselves or communicate with professional caregivers hired to assist and support the seniors.
+Elderly care technology available through industry leaders helps lessen the caregiving burden on family members and helps caregivers create a supportive and safe environment in which seniors can thrive.
+These new devices help seniors who want to stay at home and provide some peace of mind to family members who either act as caregivers themselves or communicate with professional caregivers hired to assist and support the seniors.

 To give your senior loved ones the best care possible, contact Neighborly Home Care.
 Neighborly Home Care’s team will work with you to meet all of your loved ones’ caregiving needs.
 Our caregivers are highly qualified and experienced in providing quality elder care services and solutions, such as disability care, respite care, and in-home care.
 We encompass all of your loved ones’ needs while maintaining their sense of independence and peace.
 For more information on our senior care services or how elderly care technology can help your loved ones, contact us today.